eddya101/tulip-power-automate-connector/readme.md

 ## Known Issues & Limitation
 * Files Type - The connector is currently limited to string, numbers, integers and boolens.
 It will not handle images, videos and files.
 * Individual Records - Only handling individual table records.
 Likely to be expanded in the future.
+* Duplication of Record ID in Update Record Function - Update record requires two ids, these must be identical.
+This is due to it being required by the Tulip API in bot the path and the body.
+We are looking for a fix here and will update when it is implemented.

 ### For support see [support.tulip.co](support.tulip.co) or [support@tulip.co](mailto:support@tulip.co)